WMD-group/PDynA/README.md

 -----------------

 ### Bugs, features and questions
 Please use the [Issue Tracker](https://github.com/WMD-group/PDynA/issues) to report bugs or request features in the first instance.
-For other queries about any aspect of the code, please contact Xia Liang by e-mail: xia.liang16@imperial.ac.uk.
+For other queries about any aspect of the code, please contact Xia Liang by e-mail: xia.liang16[at]imperial.ac.uk.

-### Developer
+### Lead developer
 - Xia Liang (Department of Materials, Imperial College London)